Why I'm building Skin in the Game

 A community for men building ambitious lives and figuring out how to be a better man along the way

-On the outside, it looks like freedom, autonomy and excitment.
-But on the inside, it feels like pressure, self doubt and can be incredibly isolating.
+On the outside, it looks like ultimate freedom and autonomy over your business, time and life.
+But on the inside, it’s a constant pressure, doubt and damn, it can be isolating.

 I’ve been there and more times than I’d like to admit.

-Over the last few years of building I’ve never felt more connected to my work and never felt more alone in it.
-When I started saying that out loud, something unexpected happened.
-The men around me said the same thing.
+Over the last few years of building reboxed, I’ve never felt more deeply connected to my work but I’ve also never felt more alone in it.
+When I started saying that out loud, something unexpected happened - the men around me said the same thing.

 Then, something happened last November.